 New York City is the first stop on a national tour for the popular ITV and PBS series, after already being on the road in Europe and elsewhere.

-The exhibit, originally scheduled to close on January 31, 2018, has been extended to April, and discount tickets are available.
+The exhibit, originally scheduled to close on January 31, 2018, has been extended to Labor Day Weekend.

 Get discount tickets here to Broadway and Off-Broadway shows, concerts, harbor cruises and more.